What the heck? You want to take me to the desert? What kind of vacation is that?

 Tip: When you go on one of those stargazing excursions, it is recommended that you take a red flashlight or headlight.
 The red light allows you to find your way on the trail but doesn’t create a lot of light pollution.

-I inquired about the best stargazing sport from a ranger at the visitor’s center in uptown Sedona.
+I inquired about the best stargazing sport from a ranger at uptown Sedona’s visitor center.
 She gave me some great ideas:

 Thunder Mountain: It is in the Coconino National Forest, north of Highway 89a.
 Take Dry Creek Road to Thunder Mountain Road, go about .6 miles, then turn into the trailhead to the left.
 Take a short hike, which will take behind the red rocks for total darkness.

-Sugarloaf Summit: Also in the Coconino National Forest, north of highway 89a, but the road to the trailhead starts from Coffee Pot drive.
+Sugar Loaf Summit: This is also in the Coconino National Forest, north of Highway 89a, but the road to the trailhead starts from Coffee Pot Drive.
 The trailhead is actually on Buena Vista Drive.
-Another short hike takes us to one of the best star viewing spots.
+Another short hike takes us to one of the best star-viewing spots.

 Astronomy clubs: Another way to experience the Sedona starry night is to attend an event hosted by the area Astronomy clubs.
-Go to the Astronomers of the Verde Valley at http://www.astroverde.org/ to get more information and to check their event calendar.
+Go to the Astronomers of the Verde Valley to get additional information and to check their event calendar.
 You can also try Sirius Lookers.

 Stroll around town